 Kris Birch has been representing trade unions and Australian workers since 2011.
 She completed her degree at Flinders University in Adelaide and commenced her career at the Independent Education Union as an Industrial Officer, where she stayed for five years before joining Hall Payne Lawyers in 2016.

-Kris Birch specialises in industrial relations and employment law at Hall Payne and also leads the Queensland criminal law team.
+Kris is based in our Brisbane office.
 She is admitted to the Supreme Court of South Australia (Barrister and Solicitor), the Supreme Court of Queensland (Lawyer) and the High Court of Australia (Solicitor).

-Kris has a detailed understanding of complicated issues unique to individual sectors, such as the public sector, construction, black coal mining, education, nursing, retail and hospitality, including in relation to health and safety.
-She is able to gain a rapid understanding of her clients’ individual situations so that her time is best spent on finding the right solutions.
+She has a demonstrated ability to gain a rapid understanding of our clients’ individual situations so that her time is best spent on finding the right solutions.

-For criminal matters, she most often appears in the various Magistrates Courts across Queensland and has also appeared in the District Court and Supreme Court.
-Kris also frequently appears in the various Commissions and Courts for employment law and industrial relations matters and has also instructed Senior Counsel in the Full Court of the Federal Court and the Black Coal Mining Board of Inquiry into methane exceedances.
+For criminal matters, she most often appears in the various Magistrates Courts across Queensland but also appears in the District Court and Supreme Court.
+Kris also has extensive experience in the various Commissions and Courts for employment law and industrial relations matters.

 She is a member of the Queensland Law Society, the Industrial Relations Society of Queensland and the Queensland Council of Civil Liberties.
 She volunteers with several community legal centres and, along with our Cale Fryer and Luke Tiley, is a co-author of the employment chapter of the Queensland Law Handbook.